lizageorge/learning-react/Notes/JavaScript Fundamentals.md

 Will go through every item in the array (for loop) and check if every object’s specified key-value exists, and return true.
 If even one object has a falsey in that value, this function will return false.

 Find
 Will go through every item in the array (for loop) and check a conditional against every object’s specified key-value.
-The first object that returns true will be stored in a variable (parameter) and the loop will break
+The *first object* that returns true will be stored in a variable (parameter) and the loop will break.
+Similarily, findINdex will find the index of the specified element

+Map

 More on mozilla development network